MarkRBest/markrbest.github.io/_posts/2024-09-03-reading-list.md

 ### Permaculture

-This section is mainly for me but if you're interested, these are the best books i've read.
+This section is mainly for me, but if you're interested, these are the best books i've read.

 This was a text book for my PDC and is a great book
 * [Practical Permaculture: for Home Landscapes, Your Community, and the Whole Earth](https://amzn.eu/d/9S89m2E)

-The Seymour book is known as the bible of self sufficency.
-Its and old book but full of useful information.
+The Seymour book is known as the bible of self-sufficiency.
+It is an old book but full of useful information.
 * [The The New Complete Book of Self-Sufficiency](https://amzn.eu/d/75A6fyg)

 Masanobu Fukuoka’s book about farming in harmony with nature rather than fighting it.